Dufferin County

 Dufferin County is a county and census division located in Central Ontario, Canada.
-The county seat is Orangeville, and the current Warden is Wade Mills.
+The county seat is Orangeville, and the current Warden is Janet Horner.
 The current chief administrative officer is Sonya Pritchard.
-Dufferin covers an area of 1486.77 km2, and its population was 61,735 at the time of the 2016 Census.
+Dufferin covers an area of 1486.77 km2, and its population was 66,257 at the time of the 2021 Census.

 History

 It was originally organized as the "Provisional County of Dufferin", with preparatory work authorized by the Legislative Assembly of Ontario in 1875 and the actual formation taking effect in 1881, being created from parts of the counties of Grey and Simcoe, on the north and east, and from the County of Wellington on the south and west.

 The Village of Grand Valley was erected from East Luther in 1897, and the two municipalities amalgamated in 1995 to form the Township of East Luther Grand Valley, which was erected into the Town of Grand Valley in 2012.

 The county gets its name from Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava, who was Governor General of Canada between 1872-1878.
 Originally an agriculturally based economy, Dufferin's economy has diversified to include commercial and retail businesses, industries related to residential and commercial construction (building, supplies, aggregates, real estate) and manufacturing.
 A portion of Dufferin’s economy still depends on agriculture but tourism is becoming more important as the county takes a more positive role in attracting visitors.